polkadot-fellows/RFCs/text/0149-rfc-1-renewal-adjustment.md

 be lucky to buy below the target price.
 In particular, in the above example, all cores were sold at 1000 DOT, then tenants who were lucky holding a core at 10 DOT, would now get bumped to 100 DOT.
-Tenants who bought at the current target price or above would still not be affected at all.
+Tenants who bought at the current target price or above would still not be affected.

 In other words, we limit price predictability: If the market experiences a bump of 100 times the current price, renewals will be affected by a factor of 10.